DenSinH/NumberPartitions/README.md

 | 1 | 1 |   |

 (I don't know how to make proper tables, leave me be.)
 Is an example of a flat partition of 9.
 In this case, the numbers must always be non-increasing whenever you go right or down. the script flatPartitions.py calculates the amount of these exist for any given number.
 For this I used the normal partitions, so instead of just counting them (which is what I did before), I had to actually find the representations.
 Solid partitions are defined in a similar manner, but then in 3D.
 I basically used the same approach for these as I did for the flat partitions.
 You can expand this idea to 4, 5 or n dimensions, and the script I wrote can easily be expanded as well.
 (If I remember correctly, you would only have to add another loop, I never got around to generalizing it).

+I wrote this script for a professor who does not have much coding experience, so it may be a bit overcommented.